bung87/ts2nim/README.md

 It also can translate js code with the Nim type `auto` as `typescript-estree` compatible with the js estree.

+It identified the `.d.ts` file if the ast node is `TSMethodSignature` it will add `importcpp` pragma to translated `proc`, so it could be used as a wrapper generator.

 ## Motivation

 Transpile nodejs modules, write in Typescript and transpile it to Nim, expand the Nim-Javascript backend ecosystem and so on.